-Criminal History Record Information or CHRI is available from multiple sources, and it may be necessary to make more than one inquiry to obtain an individual's complete criminal history.
+CHRI is available from multiple sources, and it may be necessary to make more than one inquiry to obtain an individual's complete criminal history.
 Criminal history inquiries into FCIC will return only arrests in the state of Florida, while an NCIC III query will return arrest information from other states and federal agencies.
 Additionally, Nlets provides direct access to a state's criminal history repository, allowing a user to request CHRI directly from the state of record.

-An individual may also submit a request with the Florida Department of Law Enforcement's Fusion Center Watch Desk to acquire CHRI on persons from another country.
-The Fusion Center will contact the International Criminal Police Organization (INTERPOL) for assistance.
-Finally, the public may obtain Florida criminal history information, for a fee, by visiting www.fdle.state.fl.us.
+An individual may also submit a request with the Florida Department of Law Enforcement's Intelligence Watch and Warning Section to acquire CHRI on persons from another country.
+The Watch and Warning Section will contact the International Criminal Police Organization (INTERPOL) for assistance.
+The Watch and Warning Desk can be contacted by phone, (850) 410-7645, or by email, FloridaFusionCenter@fdle.state.fl.us

+Finally, the public may obtain Florida criminal history information, for a fee, by visiting FDLE's public website at www.fdle.state.fl.us.

 CHRI should be used by law enforcement and criminal justice agencies for official criminal justice purposes only.
-Some non-criminal justice agencies are allowed access to CHRI by Florida statute or Federal regulation.
+Additionally, some non-criminal justice agencies are allowed access to CHRI based upon Florida statute or by Federal regulation.
 Due to the confidential nature of CHRI, voice transmission over a radio should be strictly limited to what is immediately needed to ensure officer or public safety.
 CHRI should never be emailed over a non-secure network.
 If faxing CHRI, the receiving agency must be authorized to receive the information.

-A common issue for agency non-compliance during a CJIS Audit is a user not understanding the information that is returned when running a criminal history or the functionality of the software used to retrieve criminal history information.
-Users must ensure they understand what information is returned and how to query CHRI properly in the software application used to access FCIC and NCIC and users must have a clear knowledge of what Purpose Code to use for the CHRI being queried.
+Users must ensure they understand what information is returned and how to query CHRI properly in the software application used to access FCIC and NCIC; and users must have a clear knowledge of what Purpose Code to use for the CHRI being queried.
+Non-compliance due to lack of knowledge and system functionality is not acceptable.